ALL PUBLIC BUILDINGS, RESTROOMS, AND PLAYGROUNDS ARE CLOSED UNTIL FURTHER NOTICE

-Preserve improvements, construction projects and weather-related events sometimes result in temporary detours or closures of trails, preserves or facilities to ensure public safety.
+Flooding and other weather-related events, construction projects, and controlled burns sometimes result in temporary detours or closures of trails, preserves or facilities in order to ensure public safety.

-Emergency alerts, closure notices, construction alerts, controlled burn locations and preserve planning projects are provided on this page and updated during normal business hours, 8:30 am–5 pm, Monday–Friday, excluding holidays.
-Project updates are sometimes also provided on Facebook and Twitter.
+Emergency alerts, preserve and trail closure notices, construction alerts, and controlled burn locations are provided below, and updated during normal business hours, 8:30 am–5 pm, Monday–Friday, excluding holidays.
+Alerts and updates are sometimes also provided on Facebook and Twitter.

 Trail and Underpass Status

-Check the current status (open/closed) of trails and underpasses along the Des Plaines River Trail, the Millennium Trail, community trail connections, and preserve trails marked on the map below.
+Check the current status (open/closed) of preserve trails, community trail connections, and trail underpasses along the Des Plaines River Trail, the Millennium Trail marked on the map below.
 Public access is restricted at closed trails and underpasses.
-Please follow preserve and trail signage and use caution around closures, construction or detour zones.
+Please follow preserve and trail signage, and use caution around closures, construction or detour zones.
 The map below works like many other online interactive maps.

-Click the legend icon on upper left of the map to view the legend.
+Click on the legend icon on upper left of the map to view the legend.

-Click on the colored dots on the map to view trail tunnel location and status information.
+Click on the colored dots and symbols on map to view trail and preserve status information.

 Every spring and fall, our ecologists burn hundreds of acres throughout Lake County.
 Controlled burns are considered a natural resource manager’s most cost-effective tool available for managing natural communities.
 Learn more »